mercadopago/devsite-docs/guides/payments/api/previous-requirements.en.md

 ## Always use our libraries
-Please always use our official libraries for your integration.
-This helps protect your customers' sensitive data, meet the required security standards, and keep yourself up to date.
+Remember to always use our official libraries for your integration.
+This helps protect your customer's sensitive data, meet the required security standards, and keep yourself up to date.

 <br>